-The total number of calls made to NHS 111 has increased over time, from just over 1 million in April 2014 to almost 1.7 million in March 2021.
-The percentage of calls answered within 60 seconds has fallen over the same time period, from 93% to 78%.
+The total number of calls made to NHS 111 has increased over time, from just over 1 million in January 2016 to 1.8 million in January 2023.
+The percentage of calls answered within 60 seconds has fallen over the same period, from 93% to 59%.

 At the start of the coronavirus (Covid-19) pandemic, people were encouraged to call NHS 111 with concerns about symptoms of Covid-19.
 The number of calls increased dramatically to just under 3 million in March 2020, however only 1.4 million calls were answered.
 1.1 million calls were abandoned after waiting at least 30 seconds, and only 30% of calls were answered within 60 seconds.
 In response to the surge in calls, an NHS 111 online service was launchedand funding was announced to increase the number of call responders.

 In April 2021, some definitions were revised in the NHS 111 dataset, so ongoing data is not directly comparable with previous data.
-In the period between April 2021 and January 2022, there was an average of just under 2 million calls made each month.
-The percentage of calls answered within 60 seconds decreased from 73% in April 2021 to 29% in October 2021, before increasing to 52% in January 2022.
+In the period between April 2021 and November 2022, there was an average of just under 1.8 million calls made each month.
+The percentage of calls answered within 60 seconds decreased from 73% in April 2021 to 44% in November 2022.

 About this data